itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-fastbin-dup.markdown

 Because `__malloc_hook` is surrounded by large pointers prior to it, we can easily forge a correct top chunk.
 We only have to make sure to give a certain offset, so the upper `size` mitigation won't apply.

-The `__malloc_hook` can then be easily overwritten with a one-gadget. \
+The `__malloc_hook` can then be easily overwritten with a one-gadget.

-However, during executing the hook, we meet non of the one-gadget constraints!
+Note that non of the one-gadget constraints are being satisfied, and the shell crashes right away (as it has malformed `argv, envp` values).

-By browsing the `dash` manual page, we can see there is a possible trick.
-By stating a `-s` flag, the shell reads commands from stdin, which is equivalent to `argv[0] == NULL` - exactly what we want.
+By browsing the `dash` manual page, we can see there is a possible trick. \
+By stating a `-s` flag, the shell reads commands from stdin, and stops parsing the `argv, envp` parameters. \
+This is equivalent to `argv[1] == NULL` - which is exactly what we want.

-Another trick with `dash` is passing the `-p` flag, keeping the suid bit of the shell on.
+Another cool trick with `dash` is passing the `-p` flag, which keeps the euid bit of the shell on (may be useful for `suid` binaries).

 Full RCE PoC: